tbp.monty.frameworks.utils#

 - add_pose_lm_episode_stats(lm, stats)[source]#

-Add possible poses of lm to episode stats.
+Add possible poses of an LM to episode stats.

 - Parameters:

-lm – LM istance from which to add the statistics.
+lm – LM instance from which to add the statistics.

 stats – Statistics dictionary to update.